Kiogora/FPGA/Basys_3/fpga_spi_slave_simple/README.md

 Purpose of this project is to test spi communication between an ESP32 and Basys3 FPGA board with the Artix-7 35T FPGA.

+The vivado project folder is named "FPGA"

 ## Purpose

-Test the spi communication between ESP32 master and FPGA slave.
+Test the SPI full duplex mode 0 communication between ESP32 master and FPGA slave.
+This is meant to be useful when the ESP32 is the master and FPGA is a slave controlling other high speed asynchronous activities and there may be a need to read and write at the same time.
+The intended functionality is meant to mimic the [SX1301](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiJ347M5qjeAhUGKBoKHYEaAYcQFjAAegQIARAC&url=https%3A%2F%2Fwww.semtech.com%2Fuploads%2Fdocuments%2Fsx1301.pdf&usg=AOvVaw2KKa1S9cJEAFlk_XqdEVMx) from Semtech and is meant to be used in testing integrating the ESP32 to FPGA controlled, low datarate, IoT RF protocols, such as the LPWAN such as Weightless<sup>TM</sup> among others.

 ## Operation